 It is no longer possible to apply for the inaugural edition.
 If you wish to contribute to the programme in any way, you can describe your ideas by filling in the contact form, however.
 The About page gives a brief outline of the programme in 2021-2022 as well.
-The online bootcamp is scheduled for September 2021 and the clinical immersions are currently planned to run from October through December 2021 in Leuven or Rotterdam.
+The online bootcamp started in September 2021 and the clinical immersions run from October through December 2021 in Leuven or Rotterdam.
 The implementation phase is expected to run from January 2022 onwards.
 Graduation is foreseen at the beginning of June 2022.

 The programme is designed to deal with the realities of the coronavirus crisis and we will update this answer as more information becomes available.

 This answer was updated on 25 November 2021.

 For the inaugural edition 2021-2022, we selected 8 fellows.
 Meet them on our Who's Who page.

 - You will be trained at top notch European institutions, by leaders in health technology innovation.

 - You will receive Biodesign innovation training and develop a validated healthcare solution within a real clinical setting.

 - You will be coached by experts in health, innovation, technology, ...